erikpukinskis/confgen/README.md

 But if you are trying to coordinate configs across a very different stack than the above, it's probably not going to help much.

-## Features

-All of these are optional, depending on which presets you choose:

-- `api:[folder]` Adds a `start:api` command to start the service in [folder]
-- `codegen:resolvers` Generate types for Apollo Server resolvers
-- `codegen:schema` Compiles a GraphQL schema to TypeScript so it it can be exported from a library
-- `codegen:operations` Compiles a typed `gql` function for all of your Apollo Client queries and mutations
-- `bin` Adds a "bin" to your package JSON
-- `codespaces` sets up some good VSCode defaults, and adds extensions eslint, prettier, etc presets
-- `eslint` sets up linting with fix-on-save in Codespaces
-- `git` Pre-populates gitignore
-- `build` Makes your package importable via UMD and ES for a given env mode (development, production, etc)
-- `macros` enables babel macros in Vite
-- `node:[fs]:[child_process]:[etc...]` Configures a Codespace to use the Node.js environment and sets up the Node packages needed in Vite
-- `prettier` set up code formatting with format-on-save in Codespaces
-- `react` ensures React is set up properly with eslint, typescript, etc
-- `sql` sets up Vite plugin for importing sql
-- `typescript:[tsconfig path]` Adds type checking commands, and sets up exported typings
-- `vite` Sets up Vite, with a dev server, library build or both depending on the other presets
-- `vitest` Adds test scripts
-- `yarn` Creates a yarn.lock file

-Note that many of these things support each other, so for example the `eslint` preset will add the `@typescript-eslint` plugin only when combined with the `typescript` preset.

 ## How to use it

 It's recommended to add a `confgen` script to your package.json: